-From the Solomon Islands I da cki the main ornaments of which are stained darkly with betel-nut juice.
-I separated by cleverly made discs pink shell, alternated with black s strung on some vegetable fibre.
 From Mashonaland comes a necklace representing, perhaps, the earliest of all types; it is a very prettily-chosen wreath of large yellowish white berries divided by groups of small red spherical seeds.
 Such beads as these are easily found and range over a considerable scale of colour, and need but little putting together.
 From the same place comes a rather unusual necklace composed of birds' beaks, arranged carefully in graduated lengths, and also several others made up of variously coloured shell discs, carved bone, and shaped pieces of turtle shell, strung in many cases with effective strips of coloured grasses.

-The Kaffirs of Natal supply us with an example of a hunter's necklace, made of leopards' claws, such trophies being always in much favour, as they not only proved the ralour and skill of the wearer, but were supposed to bring him luck in his future hunting xpeditions.
-Trophy necklaces of this sort are momon in almost every savage tribe.
-A very corative necklace of short wooden strips, erced at one end, comes from Basutoland; it prettily strung on plaited grass.
-And from Fiji Islands we find a very large and misceleous collection.
-Many of these have the graceful teeth of the cachalot whale as their chief constituent, each tooth separated from its fellow by a few coloured glass beads.
+The Kaffirs of Natal supply us with an example of a hunter's necklace, made of leopards' claws, such trophies being always in much favour, as they not only proved the valour and skill of the wearer, but were supposed to bring him luck in his future hunting expeditions.
+Trophy necklaces of this sort are common in almost every savage tribe.
+A very decorative necklace of short wooden strips, pierced at one end, comes from Basutoland; it is prettily strung on plaited grass.
+And from the Fiji Islands we find a very large and miscellaneous collection.
+Many of these have the long, graceful teeth of the cachalot whale as their chief constituent, each tooth separated from its fellow by a few coloured glass beads.
 Other whales' teeth of a shorter and thicker kind are also much valued by the Fijians; these are usually strongly attached to a thick plaited band of grass.